Disentanglement in dephasing channel with machine learning: Abstract

 \section{Abstract}

-Quantum state classification and entanglement quantification are of significant importance in the fundamental research of quantum information science and various quantum applications.
-Traditional methods, such as quantum state tomography, face exponential measurement demands with increasing numbers of qubits, necessitating more efficient approaches.
-Recent work has shown promise in using artificial neural networks (ANNs) for quantum state analysis.
-However, existing ANNs may falter when confronted with states affected by dephasing noise, especially with limited data and computational resources.
-In this study, we employ a machine-learning approach to investigate the disentanglement process in two-qubit systems in the presence of dephasing noise.
-Our findings highlight the limitations of general state-trained ANNs in classifying states under dephasing noise.
-Specialized ANN algorithms, tailored for classifying states and quantifying entanglement in such noisy environments, demonstrate excellent performance using only a subset of tomographic features.
+Quantum state classification and entanglement quantification are of significant importance in quantum information science.
+Traditional methods, such as quantum state tomography, involve measurement needs that scale exponentially with the number of qubits, necessitating more efficient approaches.
+Recent work has shown promise in using artificial neural networks for quantum state analysis.
+Here we employ specialized neural networks to investigate two-qubit systems interacting with an external reservoir that induces dephasing noise, achieving high accuracy with only four features (spin correlations) and outperforming models trained on general state distributions.
+Our findings demonstrate the advantage of tailoring neural networks to enable efficient entanglement assessment.